-The world of information security career path (IS) comprises of specialized computer and IT professionals whose job it is to prevent intrusion by hackers into an organization’s computer system.
-They are the equivalent of social security careers personnel who physically guard with or without arms in the premises of an organization to prevent theft or burglary.
+The world of information security career path (IS) comprises specialized computer and IT professionals whose job is to prevent intrusion by hackers into an organization’s computer system.
+They are the equivalent of social security careers personnel who physically guard with or without arms in an organization’s premises to prevent theft or burglary.

 The First Steps To A Successful Information Security Career Path

 Programming, networking, database and system administration are three areas where any IS architect needs to have a firm grounding.
-It is better to work in different areas of programming including object-oriented programmings such as C, C+, and HTML (Hypertext Mark Up Language) and Java that was designed for the web apart from SQL (standard query language) that is suitable for managing databases.
+It is better to work in different areas of programming, including object-oriented programming such as C, C+, and HTML (Hypertext Mark-Up Language) and Java that was designed for the web apart from SQL (standard query language) that is suitable for managing databases.